FuelLabs/sway/docs/src/introduction/sway-toolchain.md

-# The Sway Toolchain
+# The Fuel Toolchain

-The Sway toolchain consists of several components.
+The Fuel toolchain consists of several components.

 ## Forc (`forc`)